GoogleContainerTools/skaffold/docs/design_proposals/debug-events.md

     require a `kubectl exec` to launch a process in the remote container.
   - Port-forwards may be dropped and re-established

-There may also be a desire for the IDEs to selectively initiate port-forwards on an as-neeeded basis.
+There may also be a desire for the IDEs to selectively initiate port-forwards on an as-needed basis.
 This may be useful for large microservice deployments.
+Indeed the debugging podspec transformations could be applied on-the-fly too.

 ## Implementation plan

-The idea here is that `skaffold debug` installs a watcher that looks and notifies of pods with debuggable containers, similar to how the [port-forwarding manager](https://github.com/GoogleContainerTools/skaffold/blob/master/pkg/skaffold/kubernetes/portforward/pod_forwarder.go) listens for pods or services.
+The idea here is that `skaffold debug` internally configures a watcher that looks for and notifies of pods with debuggable containers, similar to how the [port-forwarding manager](https://github.com/GoogleContainerTools/skaffold/blob/master/pkg/skaffold/kubernetes/portforward/pod_forwarder.go) listens for pods or services.

 1. `skaffold debug` will set a `DebugMode` option to `true`.
 This value will be used in `SkaffoldRunner.Dev()` to install the debug container watch manager.
 1. Add a new `DebugEvent` type to the protobuf definitions.
-The status field will be one of `"Started"` or `"Termninated"` (or `"Stopped"`?).
+The status field will be one of `"Started"` or `"Terminated"`.
 1. Add new debuggable container state to the general state.
 1. Generalize the port-forward manager or create a new parallel debug watcher to notify of pod events.